Narela Delhi, India Travel Guide

 Travel: Approximately 2-2.5 hours by road from Delhi.

-Consider hiring a private car and driver for convenience or booking organized tours for day trips.
+An option is to hire a private car and driver for convenience or booking pre-arranged tours for day trips.

-Start early to maximize your time at the destinations and avoid heavy traffic.
+Begin early to get the most out of your time at the destinations and avoid heavy traffic.

 Pack the necessities for example water, snacks, sunscreen, and power banks, especially for longer journeys.